AthanasiosPetsanis/LFG/README.md

   - If you want to add your own object collections do so in the collections.blend file

 # Credit
 This addon relies on different 3D models and addons.
-Below is a list of the creators and their corresponding work:
-  - dfs
-  - dsfs
-  -
+The text file "Credits.txt" has links to the objects used.